 One sure way to tell whether you are an INFJ or INTJ is to notice your communication style.
 Both INFJs and INTJs are insightful but the way we share our insights is different.

 INTJs are blunt, whereas INFJs are approachable.

 INTJs are direct, candid, and blunt in their communication.
-If their friends want to do something that INTJs think it’s stupid, they will tell their friends so and let them know the better way to do.
+If their friends want to do something that INTJs think it’s irrational, they will tell their friends so and let them know the better way to do it.
 They don’t beat around the bush.

 For INFJs, we tend to “sugarcoat” the truth.
 We will listen to our friends’ suggestions, understand their perception first, partially agree with them, and then suggest a better way to do it.
 Seldom, you will see INFJs force their insights on others or demand others to believe what we say.
 That’s why we appear more warm and approachable than INTJs.

 Neither way is the right way to communicate with others.
 For some people, you have to be direct with them so that they can hear the truth.
 But for other people, it’s easier to get the message across if you use the soft approach.

 3. INFJs and INTJs have different interests in terms of their careers (Fe vs Te).

 Both INFJs and INTJs enjoy working alone and want autonomy in their work.
 We want to have the freedom to express our insights and exercise our creativity without feeling restricted by rules and regulations or tied down by routine work.

 However, when looking for a career, INFJs tend to look for something meaningful that helps people and the world.
 We want to do something that can make a difference in other people’s lives.
 So most of us end up in helping professions such as counselors, teachers, and coaches.

 Or we might also choose careers that we are deeply passionate about such as careers in the creative and arts industry.